As the name suggests, the valuation of the property can be estimated from a desk; without needing a valuer to physically visit the property.

 Please note that we’ll order valuations only for serious customers looking to lodge an application.

-Give us a call on 1300 889 743 or fill in our online assessment form for an upfront valuation.
+Give us a call on 1300 889 743 or fill in our free online assessment form for an upfront valuation.